trade-copilot/ape-ai-docs/Use-Cases/Investor/Beginner/dividend-investing-strategy.md

 - Have a rule: Sell immediately if dividend is cut
 - Don't wait for "recovery" - redeploy to better opportunity
 - Use stop-loss orders to protect capital
-- Ask Money: "Should I sell [TICKER] after this dividend cut, or hold?"
+- Ask Money Monty: "Should I sell [TICKER] after this dividend cut, or hold?"

 ---